pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 - When you are creating a cluster:

     1. Before you click **Create Cluster** on the **Create a Cluster** page, click **Add Credit Card** at the bottom of the **Billing Calculator** pane.
-    2. In the **Add a Card** dialog box, enter the cardholder's name, email, phone, country/region, addresss, card number, valid year and month, and CVC (Card Verification Code).
+    2. In the **Add a Card** dialog box, fill in the card information and billing address.
     3. Click **Save Card**.

 - Anytime in the billing console: